EosisWasTaken/EosisWasTaken.github.io/README.md

 * Making tabletop RPGs and small boardgames!
 * Discovering new ways of creating things (like PuzzleScript, Bitsy...
 These are all original and fun ways to create things!)

-Alright that's all for now, I may add other questions later, cya :smile:
+Alright that's all for now, I may add other questions later, cya :)